puppetlabs/puppetdb/documentation/configure.markdown

 ### `vardir`

 This defines the parent directory for the MQ's data directory.
-Also, if a database isn't specified, the default database's files will be stored in `<vardir>/db`.
 The directory must exist and be writable by the PuppetDB user in order for the application to run.

 ### `logging-config`